Flows, Waves, and their Asymptotic Stability

 Introduction

-Equations of waves and flows are used extensively in physics and biology, to describe phenomena ranging from the flow past an airfoil, to the collective motion of cells and to the motion of water surface.
+Equations of waves and flows are used extensively in physics and biology to describe phenomena ranging from the flow past an airfoil to the collective motion of cells and the motion of water surfaces.
 A major issue is to explain how the propagation through space and the concentration to various scales can emerge from these mathematical models.

 Background